jiamingguo/Notes/React/Basic_React.md

 - What are components or views?
 Like I said, they are something that produce HTML.
 They are a collection of JavaScript functions that create HTML.
 - All the components will be nested together to build a complex web page

-### How React work?
+### How React works?
-- Basic idea is, webpack and bebel will translate all the es6, JSX, react stuff into es5 (vanilla Javascript).
+- Basic idea is, webpack and babel will translate all the es6, JSX, react stuff into es5 (vanilla Javascript).
 Because Browser only understand es5.
 Then the browser can make it webpage

 ### JSX
 - Look like inside HTML, but a dialect of Javascript.